 Microphones are offered in various types.
 One of the most easy-to-connect mics is the USB microphone.
 This microphone comes in either condenser, dynamic or ribbon.
 It’s just simply called a USB microphone because it has a USB terminal that can be easily connected to your computer or laptop.

-Today, we are going to share with you the best cheap USB microphones under $100 this 2019.
+Today, we are going to share with you the best cheap USB microphones under $100.

 A lot of DJs and recording artists, even studio managers know that even at a $100 price point, they can get great USB mics.
 Trusted by experts and professional artists these 10 products are just great in their own ways.